-- Students can get replacement ID cards in the LMC.
-A small fee is charged for replacement cards.
+- Students can get replacement ID cards in the Main Office for a $3 replacement fee.

-- If your student becomes ill during the school day, they should go directly to their neighborhood office (Please note that we do not have a nurse in our building).
+- If your student becomes ill during the school day, they should go directly to their neighborhood office or notify their teacher if they are in class (Please note that we do not have a nurse in our building).
 You will be contacted to decide if you need to pick up your student at that time.
-Please advise your child not to go to the bathroom and call you on their cell phone.
+Please advise your student not to go to the bathroom and call you on their cell phone.
 In doing this, we are not aware of the illness nor do we know where they are and are not able to assist them if an emergency arises.

 - Your freshman has been assigned a locker with a combination.
 Students are encourage to keep some of their books in their lockers during the day to prevent laptop computer damage and strain on their backs.
 Valuable items should not be brought to school, but when they are, their hallway locker is the safest place to store items.
 Items stored in gym lockers should not be considered safe.

 - Upperclassman can obtain a locker by seeing the receptionist in the Counseling Center.